Skip to content

 terminals_gravity

-If you run the rqt_graph you should see how the gravity compensation node is getting the joint_state and feeding the manipulator with the computed torques
+If you run rqt_graph, you should see that the gravity compensation node receives joint_state and feeds the manipulator with the computed torques.

 rqt_gravity